Alcohol, entertainment and late night refreshment, Licensing Act 2003

 A chief police officer may apply for a review of the premises licence if in their opinion the premises are associated with serious crime and disorder.

-A hearing will be held by us and the licence holder and other interested parties may make representations.
+A hearing will be held by the Licensing Authority and the licence holder and other interested parties may make representations.

 An interested party or relevant authority who made relevant representations may appeal against the granting of a licence or against any condition, variation or licensable activity.